dkirkby/E4S/projects/Photons.md

 ![Voltage divider schematic](../img/voltage-divider-diag.jpg)

 This is another voltage divider but with a capacitor added.
-The purpose of the capacitor is to smooth the PWM output from **GP22** by shunting frequencies above 1/RC ~ 100 Hz to ground instead of the ADC input.
+The purpose of the capacitor is to smooth the PWM output from **GP22** by shunting frequencies above 1/RC ~ 100 Hz to ground instead of the ADC input (see [here](https://observablehq.com/embed/@dkirkby/pwm@450?cells=intro%2CpwmPlot%2Cviewof+dutyCycle%2Cviewof+pwmFreq%2Cviewof+filterR%2Cviewof+filterC%2Cfooter) for details).

 Use the following program to test this circuit:
 ```python